Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: DISCUSSION

 \section{DISCUSSION}

-In this work, we demonstrated that the robustness of visuomotor policies leveraging PVRs is critically dependent not just on the encoder itself, but on how its features are aggregated.
-Our proposed AFA offers a simple yet powerful method to learn to focus on task-relevant visual cues, significantly improving OOD performance without the need for costly dataset augmentation or PVR fine-tuning.
-This finding suggests a promising path toward more deployable robotic systems that can operate reliably in visually dynamic environments.
+We demonstrated that the robustness of visuomotor policies leveraging PVRs is critically dependent not just on the encoder itself, but on how its features are aggregated.
+Our AFA approach offers a simple yet powerful method to learn to focus on task-relevant visual cues, significantly improving OOD performance without the need for costly dataset augmentation or PVR fine-tuning.
+This finding suggests a promising path towards more robust robotic systems that can operate reliably in visually dynamic environments.

 Nevertheless, a question naturally arises: \textit{``which PVR characteristics are most suitable for robot learning?''}, particularly in OOD scenes.
-From the selected PVRs, the models that were developed with visuomotor policy learning as the target application were: VIP, VC-1 and R3M.
-However, this does not seem to be the most important characteristic for achieving high success rate and robustness.
+From the selected PVRs, VIP, VC-1, and R3M were developed with visuomotor policy learning as the target application.
+However, this does not seem to be a decisive factor for high success rate and robustness.
 Similarly, whether the backbone of the PVR is a CNN or a vision transformer seems to be playing a small role.
-In-domain, VFS and R3M score the highest performance (close to 80\%), but this is most likely due to their temporal perception.
+In-domain, VFS and R3M score the highest performance (close to 80\%), but this is most likely due to their temporal perception~\cite{tsagkas2025temporaltrapentanglementpretrained}.
 On the other hand, OOD performance seems to depend mostly on the MIM-training strategy when combined with AFA, and not on the training dataset (\eg if it's static or from video).
 This is not unreasonable, given the powerful local perception that this methodology leads to.
 Similarly, these observations highlight that we are still to uncover an optimal approach for building vision encoders for policy learning.